go-gost/docs/en/docs/concepts/architecture.md

 Each node contains a Dialer and a Connector.

+## Hop

+A hop is a set of nodes, which is an abstraction of the logical level of the forwarding chain.
+A chain of length 3 corresponds to 3 hops, and the data will be processed by a node in each hop in turn.

 ## Chain

-A chain, a.k.a Forwarding Chain, is a node group composed of several nodes in a certain order.
-A chain can consist of one or more hops, each hop is a list of service nodes.
+A chain, a.k.a Forwarding Chain, is a hop group composed of several nodes in a certain order, a chain can consist of one or more hops.
 When forwarding data, a node will be selected from each hop according to the forwarding strategy (node selector, bypass), and finally a route will be formed, and the service will use this route for data forwarding.

-!!! info "Hop"

-    A hop is a set of nodes, which is an abstraction of the logical level of the forwarding chain.
-A chain of length 3 corresponds to 3 hops, and the data will be processed by a node in each hop in turn.

 ## Listener